-Fall is one of my favorite times of the year and what better way to celebrate than to read books about pumpkins!
-Preschoolers and kindergarteners love pumpkins and there are so many great activities you can do with them in the classroom.
-I have hand-picked these pumpkin books for little learners so you can enjoy this fall season!
-If you are having trouble thinking of ways to incorporate pumpkins into your preschool, pre-k, or kindergarten classroom check out how I set up my pumpkin patch dramatic play center.
+Fall is one of my favorite times of the year!
+What better way to celebrate than to read books about pumpkins!
+Preschoolers and kindergarteners love pumpkins, and there are so many great activities you can do with them in the classroom.
+I have hand-picked these pumpkin books for little learners to enhance this fun season with your students.
+If you are having trouble thinking of ways to incorporate pumpkins into your preschool, pre-k, or kindergarten classroom, check out how I set up my pumpkin patch dramatic play center.

 The first pumpkin book is called Five Little Pumpkins.
 Your little learners will love this book because it goes along with the song and is so fun to read.
 All of my students catch on quickly with the rhyme and want to read it again and again.
-There are tons of youtube videos that play the song and this is a great way to incorporate music into your day!
+There are tons of YouTube videos that play the song!
+This is a great way to incorporate music into your day!

 Next up, Sixteen Runaway Pumpkins!
 Your students will love this silly book that is full of lots of action!
 The illustrations are cute and the author does a great job writing the book for little learners.
 Plus, sneak in a math lesson about doubling numbers.
 Win-win!

 Duck & Goose Find a Pumpkin is a cute read that will captivate your kiddos.
 They will get to go on a pumpkin hunt with Duck and Goose.
 They look everywhere but can’t seem to find a pumpkin!
 Will they find one in the apple tree or the hollow log?
 Read the story to find out!